De Havilland Venom: Further development

 On 22 August 1950, an improved Venom, the NF.2 night fighter, performed its first flight, piloted by John Derry. de Havilland had developed it from the single seat ground attack-oriented Venom to serve as a replacement for the Vampire NF 10.
-For this variant, the fuselage was redesigned to accommodate a two-man crew, (pilot and navigator/radar operator), seated in a side-by-side configuration, and an airborne interception radar installed in the extended nose.
+For this variant, the fuselage was redesigned to accommodate a two-man crew, (pilot and navigator/radar operator), seated in a side-by-side configuration, and an aircraft interception radar installed in the extended nose.
 During late 1953, the Venom NF.2 entered squadron service, after being delayed to resolve minor problems that had been discovered.
 Specifically, preliminary handling trials had revealed unsatisfactory performance in poor weather conditions.

 The Venom NF.2 was modified after being involved in several accidents in which pilots had difficulty making night-time approaches.
 Changes included the adoption of jettisonable clear canopies and alterations to the flight control surfaces, and the altered aircraft were re-designated NF.2As.
 The Venom NF.2 was soon followed by the NF 3, which was the ultimate night fighter variant of the Venom.
 It incorporated further improvements, including power-actuated ailerons and an improved air interception radar.
 In 1953, the Venom NF 3 performed its first flight; it entered operational service with the RAF during June 1955.

 The final Venom model developed for the RAF was the single-seat FB.4, which first flew on 29 December 1953.
 It entered service in 1955 and 250 were built.
 The FB.4 was powered by a single 4,850 lbf (21.6 kN) thrust de Havilland Ghost 103 engine.
-It was the first Venom to be fitted with an ejector seat, as well as being furnished with redesigned tail surfaces and hydraulically-powered ailerons.
+It was the first Venom to be fitted with an ejector seat, as well as being furnished with redesigned tail surfaces and hydraulically powered ailerons.
 The new rudder design prevented excessive yaw and eliminated incidents of rudder locking at low speeds.
 The FB 4 variant was the first to be compatible with the underwing fuel tanks.